angelabenavente/DicePigGame/README.md

 # DicePigGame
- A simple dice game for two players.
+ A simple and customizable dice game for two players where you must try be the first to get the final score.